venam/blog/_posts/2016-12-14-creativity.markdown

 The frequency factor also accounts for most of the originality, the more an idea is well known the less it is original.

-Content creation is and additive or combinatory process.
+Content creation is an additive or combinatory process.
 Multiple objects are mixed together into a new one.

 Those objects can come from anywhere and can be anything, from abstract